Trading the British Pound in 2023

 The History of the Pound Sterling

-In 1694, the Bank of England was established and began to issue bank notes.
+In 1694, the Bank of England was established, and began to issue bank notes.
 The Pound Sterling was also used throughout the majority of the British Empire, although in some areas it was used alongside the local currency, such as in Canada.
-Many other areas such as Australia, Cyprus, South Africa and New Zealand created their own currencies but many retained parity with the Pound Sterling.
-During the 19th century, it was very common for the Pound to be accepted as legal tender outside Great Britain and until the outbreak of World War I, the UK had one of the strongest economies in the world, being in possession of 40% of global overseas investments.
-This changed at the end of the war when the country was deeply in debt and then the country was plunged into the Great Depression during the 1930s which caused more devaluation.
-The Pound was pegged to the value of the US Dollar in 1940 until, it was devalued in 1949.
-There were ongoing discussions about decimalising the currency and in 1966, a decision was made to convert the Pound to a decimal currency, replacing the penny and shilling with Pounds and New Pennies in 1971.
-From this period onwards, the Pound became a free floating currency, and in 1997, the Bank of England were given responsibility for handling day to day interest rate control.
-Although the UK could have chosen to adopt the Euro as its currency as a member of the European Union, it elected to opt out of the single currency and now that the UK has decided to withdraw from the EU this is unlikely to ever take place in the future.
+Many other areas such as Australia, Cyprus, South Africa and New Zealand created their own currencies, but many retained parity with the Pound Sterling.
+During the 19th century, it was very common for the Pound to be accepted as legal tender outside Great Britain, and until the outbreak of World War I, the UK had one of the strongest economies in the world, being in possession of 40% of global overseas investments.
+This changed at the end of the war as the country was deeply in debt, and the country was then plunged into the Great Depression during the 1930s, which caused more devaluation.
+The Pound was pegged to the value of the US Dollar in 1940 until it was devalued in 1949.
+There were ongoing discussions about decimalising the currency, and in 1966, a decision was made to convert the Pound to a decimal currency, replacing the Pounds, shillings and pence with Pounds and new pennies (pence) in 1971.
+From this period onwards, the Pound became a free-floating currency, and in 1997, the Bank of England was given responsibility for handling day-to-day interest rate control.
+Although the UK could have chosen to adopt the Euro as its currency as a member of the European Union, it elected to opt out of the single currency; and now that the UK has decided to withdraw from the EU this is unlikely to ever take place in the future.

 The Economy of the United Kingdom